 It would be of benefit if you have completed the ‘Womenswear Top & Skirt’ short course or possess equivalent experience in both pattern cutting & garment construction.
 It is important to note here that having experience in only one of these skills, and not both, will not give you sufficient grounding and experience to be able to complete this course.
 Prospective students need to have learnt the basics of both pattern cutting and garment construction prior to the start of this course.

 Pattern paper and calico for producing the jacket will be supplied during the course.

-You may prefer to buy your own fabric for the final shirt (this is to be discussed & bought after course start).
+You may prefer to buy your own fabric for the final jacket, this is to be discussed & bought after course start.

 All additional course materials are included in the course fee.

 What you need to bring